Twin Peaks Tunnel: Incorporation into Muni Metro

-The tunnel was built sloping downwards at the east end, anticipating future expansion to a tunnel under Market Street per Arnold's plan.
+The tunnel was built sloping downwards at the east end, anticipating future expansion to a subway under Market Street per Arnold's plan.
 A technical report was commissioned by the city in 1960 to study possible rapid transit routes.
-This recommended that the initial line linking BART from a transbay tunnel to Daly City be routed through Twin Peaks Tunnel.
+This recommended that the initial line linking BART from a transbay tunnel to Daly City be routed through the Twin Peaks Tunnel.
 BART's 1961 plan did not include the tunnel connection on Market Street.

 When the Market Street subway was built in the early 1970s, it was connected to the Twin Peaks Tunnel to be used by the K Ingleside, L Taraval and M Ocean View lines.
 These services were spared from conversion to trolleybus by virtue of their use of Twin Peaks Tunnel.
 The Eureka Valley station was closed and was functionally replaced by Castro Street Station.
 This combined subway line was the impetus for transitioning the system to light rail and served as the basis of Muni Metro.

 The original eastern entrance to the tunnel in the middle of Market Street at Castro was removed and new entrances and ramps were constructed on the sides of the street further up the block.
 These were connected to track on 17th Street, and in December 1972 the K, L and M lines were diverted via the new East Portal ramps (and via 17th, Church Street and Duboce Avenue, removed from Upper Market) to allow construction of the Muni Metro subway under Upper Market to begin.
 These newer portals and ramps remained in use by all K-L-M service until 1980.